hippylib/hippylib.github.io/src/documentation.md

 ## hiPPYlib Docker container

 A Docker image with a working installation of `hIPPYlib 2.3.0` and `FEniCS 2017.2` is available [here](https://hub.docker.com/r/hippylib/toms).

-## Documentation

-The complete API reference of `hIPPYlib` is available at [readthedocs](http://hippylib.readthedocs.io/en/latest/modules.html).
+Numerical results presented in the manuscript [*hIPPYlib: A Software Framework for Large-Scale Inverse Problems Governed by PDEs: Part I: Deterministic Inversion and Linearized Bayesian Inference*](http://arxiv.org/abs/1909.03948) were obtained using the software in this image.